kyma-project/control-plane/docs/kyma-environment-broker/03-08-kyma-versions.md

 type: Details
 ---

 Kyma Environment Broker is configured with a default Kyma version specified in the **APP_KYMA_VERSION** environment variable.
-This means, that each Kyma Runtime provisioned by the Kyma Environment Broker in a given global account, is installed in the default Kyma version.
+This means that each Kyma Runtime provisioned by Kyma Environment Broker in a given global account is installed in the default Kyma version.
 You can also specify a different Kyma version for a global account using a ConfigMap.
 See the example:

 ```yaml